-Step 3: Choose Your Build Option
+Step 3: Determine Your Build Option

 Step 4: Develop the Design

-Step 5: Select Finish and Fixtures
+Step 5: Select Finish and Fixtures (for Tempo)

 Learn more about Unity’s Fixtures and Finishes.

-Step 6: Engage a Local Builder (for Shell and Tempo)
+Step 6: Engage a Local Builder

 Step 7: Secure Financing